confluentinc/ksql/docs-md/developer-guide/create-a-stream.md

 !!! note
 		The query continues to run after you stop printing the stream.

+!!! note
+    KsqlDB has determined that the key format is either `KAFKA_BIGINT` or `KAFKA_DOUBLE`.
+    KsqlDB has not narrowed it further because it is not possible to rule out either format just by inspecting the key's serialized bytes.
+In this case we know the key is a `BIGINT`.
+For other cases you may know the key type or you may need to speak to the author of the data.

 Use the SHOW QUERIES statement to view the query that ksqlDB created for the `pageviews_intro` stream: